How to Get a Trade Show Attendee List in 2026

 - Contact the event's sales or sponsorship team

-- Ask about attendee list access as part of a sponsorship or exhibitor package
+- Ask about attendee list access as part of your sponsorship or exhibitor package

-- Negotiate the list as an add-on if it is not included by default
+- Negotiate the list as an add-on if it's not included by default

 Method 2: Search LinkedIn Manually

 LinkedIn is the richest source of trade show attendee data in 2026.
-Professionals routinely post about events they are attending, speaking at, or exhibiting at.
+Professionals routinely post about events they're attending, speaking at, or exhibiting at.
 You can find them by:

 - Searching for the event name or hashtag (e.g., "CES 2026" or "#CES2026")